natcap/invest.users-guide/source/habitat_risk_assessment.rst

 + \\Output\\maps\\recov_potent_H[habitat_name].tif

   + This raster layer depicts the recovery potential of the each cell for the given habitat.
-Recovery potential is typically based on natural mortality rate, recruitment rate, age at maturity/recovery time and connectivity, though these can be altered by the user if alternate criteria are desired..
+Recovery potential is typically based on natural mortality rate, recruitment rate, age at maturity/recovery time and connectivity, though these can be altered by the user if alternate criteria are desired.
 Recovery potential is useful to those who are interested in identifying areas where habitats are more resilient to human stressors, and therefore may be able to withstand increasing stress.
 Habitats with low recovery potential are particularly vulnerable to intensifying human activities.

 + \\Output\\maps\\ecosys_risk.tif